31. In Love With Spring: My Novel Online

 “Okay.” she slipped out.
 Getting into bed, she was still depressed, but mostly she was surprised by Simon.
 It hadn’t occurred to her he wouldn’t welcome her into his bed.
 She’d planned on him being too excited to even speak…he’d be nervous and stammer that he couldn’t believe how lucky he was, how he loved her and wanted to be with her all the time; all the things she’d wanted Michael to say.
 Rolling over onto her back, she cried a little bit more, and then lay awake for a long time, making herself miserable.
 It was light out when she finally fell asleep, and she woke just a few hours later to the sounds of activity in the kitchen.
 She scrambled out of bed, went into the bathroom to wash up, and joined the others.

 “Not from scratch,” Lisbeth confessed.
 “It’s a mix.”

 He helped himself to another one.
-“I never get to have anything from a mix.
-We have a chef.
+“I never get to have anything from a mix, we have a chef.
 I officially like them from a mix better.”

 “Lissie always adds stuff to the mix.
 Like vanilla and nuts and brown sugar,” Mandy said.